madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 - · The strength of character necessary to challenge management's recommendations and actions when appropriate and to confirm the adequacy and completeness of management's responses to such challenges to his or her satisfaction;
 - · The board's strong desire to continue adding diversity in terms of race, gender, professional background, life experience and social identity; and

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved bytheBoard of Directors on November7, 2024)

-## Board Responsibilities

 - · Personal qualities that will help to sustain an atmosphere of mutual respect and collegiality among the members of the board.

 The committee also considers the diversity of perspective, experience, knowledge, education, age and skills, as well as the current needs of the board and its committees, meeting attendance and participation, and the value of a director's contributions to the effectiveness of the board and its committees.